 Page smiled as he cocked back the hammer of his sawed-off.
 “Ding-Dong, bitch!”

 What followed was a storm of bullets that hailed into the next room, blasting through the window that separated the lodgings and sending thousands of tiny shards of glass crashing to the floor.
 The man sucking Victor’s dick sprang up and jumped from the bed like a grasshopper, fleeing the room in seconds.
 Victor lied perfectly still, for he knew how pointless it would be for him to run.

-Dallas walked through the shattered glass, his weapon still aimed directly at Victors’ head, “Get the fuck out here”
+Dallas walked through the shattered glass, his weapon still aimed directly at Victors’ head.

 Victor did as he was ordered and, cupping his testicles, got off from the bed and carefully stepped over the jagged shards of glass, into the next room.

 “Please,” begged Victor.
 “Don’t kill me.
 I’ll get Cirvini his money, I swear!
 I swear to you!”

 Melony, who had been absolutely heartbroken at the sight of her boyfriend getting his dick sucked from another man, broke into tears and came rushing over to him, banging her fists on his chest as she cried out, “How could you do this to me?!
 You told me you love me!”

 At that very moment, Victor knelt to the floor and picked up a jagged piece of glass.
-Then, he grabbed Melony and pressed it to her throat.
+He grabbed Melony and pressed it to her throat.

 “Back off!” he screamed.
 “I’ll kill the bitch!
 I swear I will!”

 Dallas took a cautious step forward.
 “Don’t be stupid!”

-Victor pressed the edge of the glass into her neck, piercing her skin enough to send a single drop of blood running down the length of her neck.
+Victor pressed the edge of the glass into her neck.
+It broke the skin and a thin stream of blood drizzled down to her collarbone.